 A pair of Harvard Business students want to help redefine and expand what the color nude looks like in the fashion industry so that it can better reflect and compliment various shades of women.

-Atima Lui and Nancy Madrid founded Mia Pielle after being fed up with the fashion industry’s limited definition of “nude.”
-The two women created the fashion-tech startup with the hope of being able to help women of all skin tones find apparel and accessories that would perfectly match their skin color.
+Atima Lui and Nancy Madrid founded Mia Pielle after being fed up with the fashion industry’s limited definition of “nude”.
+Too often, consumers are forced to choose a product not designed for them because their skin tone has not been considered.
+That’s why the two women created the fashion-tech startup or start-up with the hope of being able to help women (and men) of all skin tones find apparel and accessories that would perfectly match their skin color.

 “Unfortunately, the industry by and large defines the concept of nude fashion as a few tones of beige,” explained Madrid and Lui in a statement on the Mia Pielle website.
 “We are addressing this frustration for customers by curating many products that match different skin tones, but which are not necessarily positioned as ‘nude.'”

 The concept for Mia Pielle came to the duo in December as they discussed how difficult it is for them find cosmetics and “nude” apparel that matched their unique skin tones.
 “We were just brainstorming one day about how difficult it is for [Atima] as an African-American woman to find the right shade of makeup,” Madrid, who is Mexican-American, told The Huffington Post.
 “And I mentioned [how] for me it’s hard to find the right color of nude shoes.
 Sometimes they’re too pink or they’re a shade that makes my skin look green, and we started playing with this concept and we thought, well, we have to come up with a solution for this.”

 Madrid told HuffPost she and Lui initially toyed with the idea of creating a line of nude shoes to match a variety of skin tones, but they ultimately decided to go beyond just footwear.